alverena/documentation/book/data_api.rst

 """"""""""""""""""""""

 The sandbox page is available at: ``http://<hostname_of_your_oro_application>/api/doc``.
 |
 .. image:: ./img/api/api_plain_generalview.png
 |
 This page represents a list of plain API resources.
 Plain API resources are old API implementations based on `FOSRestBundle <http://symfony.com/doc/current/bundles/FOSRestBundle/index.html>`__.

-To switch to the JSON API sandbox, go to the ``http://<hostname_of_your_oro_application>/api/doc/rest_json_api`` page, or click the :guilabel:`JSON.API` link in the upper left-hand corner of the sandbox page.
+To switch to the JSON API sandbox, go to the ``http://<hostname_of_your_oro_application>/api/doc/rest_json_api`` page, or click the :guilabel:`JSON.API` link at the upper left-hand corner of the sandbox page.
 |
 .. image:: ./img/api/api_jsonlink.png
 |
 On the JSON.API sandbox page you will see the list of available resources.
 |
 .. image:: ./img/api/api_json_generalview.png
 |
 To review available methods for the resource, click the resource row or the :guilabel:`List Operations` link at the right-hand end of the row.
 You will see the list of available methods grouped in blocks by the resource URI.
 |
 .. image:: ./img/api/api_json_listmethods.png
 |

-There is a documentation on how a method can be used with different resource URIs and there is a sandbox which contains a form that can be used to perform API requests.
+There is a documentation on how a method can be used with different resource URIs and there is a sandbox that contains a form that can be used to perform API requests.
 To review the documentation and access the sandbox, click the method row for a specific resource URI.
 You will see the corresponding tabs in the expanded area.
 |
 .. image:: ./img/api/api_json_methodsb.png
 |
 To expand information about all methods available for the resource, click the :guilabel:`Expand Operations` link at the right-hand end of resource row.

 To switch between the collapsed list of available resources and the expanded state, click the :guilabel:`Show / hide` link at the right-hand end of the row.